 We’re dog-friendly, take naps in a real loft bed, and even have a full camping gear library at your disposal.
-We span three floors in a live-work building with a beautiful roof.
-You’ll find open desks for co-working between floors, and Alyssa (Hipcamp’s founder and CEO) works alongside the Hipcamp team.
+You’ll find open desks for co-working, and Alyssa (Hipcamp’s founder and CEO) works alongside the Hipcamp team.
 Meeting rooms, quiet workspaces, communal workspaces, and video conferencing that works are prioritized so we can GSD.

 Our vision was to create an inspiring magical nature oasis in the heart of San Francisco and it was designed by our team with love.
 Our office is a place where our team feels at home and allows them to be their most productive selves.
 Words really can’t describe it… you’ll just have to come to see it and we hope you’ll love it too!